teemu-u/contact-center-hack/Challenge5/README.md

 10. Open the URL in your browser to access the application.
 11. The first time you open your application it may take a few minutes to load.
 Subsequent loads will be faster.

+**NOTE:** This application is available to anyone with the URL.
+Ensure that you do not share the URL with anyone you do not want to have access to the application.
+In a production scenario, this application would be secured with authentication and authorization.
+To learn more on this topic, refer to the [Azure App Service Authentication and Authorization](https://learn.microsoft.com/en-us/azure/app-service/scenario-secure-app-authentication-app-service?tabs=workforce-configuration) documentation.

 ## Guide: Delete your environment
 1. Navigate to the [Azure portal](https://portal.azure.com/#home) and login with your account.
 2. Navigate to your resource group.